UK Water Softener Specialists | Reviews | FAQ

 Commercial Water Softeners

-A Water Conditioner is a popular alternative to a Water Softener for customers that are looking to reduce or prevent limescale build up in their home or business.
-But what are they and why use them?
-Let’s start by understanding the process.
-Water Conditioning is a process that involves altering the minerals or contents of your water, rather than removing anything – which means you retain minerals like Calcium and Magnesium that occur naturally in the water.
-Water Softening on the other hand completely removes the hardness molecules from your water using a process called Ion Exchange.
+A water conditioner is a popular alternative to a water softener for customers that are looking to reduce or prevent limescale build up.
+But what are they and why would you use them?
+Let’s start by understanding the difference in processes.
+Water conditioning is a process that involves altering the minerals or contents of your water, rather than removing anything – which means you retain minerals like Calcium and Magnesium that occur naturally in the water.
+Water softening on the other hand uses a process called ion exchange to completely remove these hardness molecules from your water.

 Where Is Water Conditioning Used?

-Water Conditioners play a common role in everyday limescale reduction processes and are a popular choice for plumbers, as they are low cost and easy to install.
-They are generally used where scale prevention is the primary desire, as unlike a Water Softener they do not actually change the water from hard to soft.
-If you are looking for a solution for scale prevention (such as within your heating system or appliances) then a Water Conditioner may be the right purchase for you.
-Where as if you are looking for the additional benefits of softened water feeding into your home (like eczema relief, silkier hair, softer laundry, reduction of existing scale build-up and improved lather from detergents and soaps) then a Water Softener would be a better choice.
+Water conditioners play a common role in everyday limescale reduction processes and are a popular choice for plumbers, as they are low cost, low maintenance and easy to install.
+They are generally used where scale prevention is the primary desire, as unlike a water softener they do not actually change the molecular make-up of your water from hard to soft.
+If you are looking for a solution for scale prevention (such as within your heating system or appliances) then a water conditioner may be the right purchase for you.
+However, if you are looking for the additional benefits of soft water like eczema relief, softer laundry, reduction of existing scale build-up and improved lather from detergents, then a water softener would be a better choice.

-• Water retains minerals like Calcium and Magnesium but prevents them from forming a scale
+• Water retains minerals like calcium and magnesium

 Read This Post To Learn About The Benefits Of Water Softening